couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/appendix-release-notes.markdown

  * Allow application to select the strategy of reading from replica nodes. *This version requires libcouchbase >= 2.0.7.* Now three strategies are available:

     1. `:first` - synonym to `true`, previous behavior now the default.
 It means that the library will sequentially iterate over all replicas in the configuration supplied by the cluster and will return as soon as it finds a successful response, or report an error.

-        ```
+        ```ruby
         c.get("foo", :replica => true)
         c.get("foo", :replica => :first)
         #=> "bar"